 This is a mistake.
 The rule of law, in which everyone is subjected to “equal treatment,” is the breeding ground for the modern racism of our times.

-– Different aptitudes in human nature are deemed the reason.
+– The reason is deemed to be different aptitudes in human nature.
 However, admission or rejection to continuing education, an offer of employment as well as a notice of termination are in each case legal acts, thus a decision that is validated by a sovereign authority, usually against the will of the person concerned.
-Why is a state power really necessary if the education system as well as the career world are merely expressions of what lies in human nature anyway?
+Why is a state power really necessary if the education system as well as the career world are merely expressions of what lies in human nature?